zie87/zie87.github.io/_drafts/type-erasure-the-basics.md

 }
 ```

-With the use of [`std::any`][1] we can now store each type we can imagine, no
+Using [`std::any`][1], we can now store each type we can imagine.
+No base class is
-base class needed.
-But now we have a higher price to pay: with this we rely on
+needed.
+But now we have a higher price to pay: with this, we rely on the heaviest
-the most heavy mechanisms of C++.
-We need dynamic allocation of memory to create
+mechanisms of C++.
+We need dynamic allocation of memory to create an any objects,
-the any objects without the possibility to inject an allocator[^2], it can throw
+without the possibility of injecting an allocator[^2], it can throw a
-a `std::bad_any_cast` exception on the casts and we need C++ [RTTI][4] for the
+`std::bad_any_cast` exception on the casts, and we need C++ [RTTI][4] for the
 `type()` member function and for `typeid`.
-Furthermore nobody can help us, if we
+Furthermore, nobody can help us if we
 forget to add a type check inside the for-loop.

-[RTTI][4] and exceptions can be avoided, if we change to loop to a pointer cast:
+We can avoid [RTTI][4] and exceptions, if we change to loop to a pointer cast:
 ```cpp
     for (const auto& msg : messages) {
         if (auto* ptr = std::any_cast<int_message>(&msg); ptr != nullptr ) {